sieteminerva/date-helper/readme.md

 A `Date` object representing the generated schedule date.

 ## Usage
-This function demonstrates how to utilize the `AioDatetimeHelper` class to calculate a schedule date based on a given interval and notification configuration.
+This function demonstrates how to utilize the `AioDateHelper` class to calculate a schedule date based on a given interval and notification configuration.
 You can use this function as a starting point to integrate scheduling logic into your application.

 ### Example
 ```typescript